Simonhz315/Datig-App-Behavior-Research/README.md

 ## Conclusion

 Our findings unequivocally prove that bio length does not have any statistically significant correlation with the number of likes on dating app profiles.
-Irrespective of how often advice is shared on how to optimize dating profiles, the length of your bio does not affect the popularity of your profile at all, as can be seen in our near zero R² value and high p-values for both t and F tests.
+Irrespective of how often advice is shared on how to optimize dating profiles, the length of your bio does not affect the popularity of your profile at all, as can be seen in our near-zero R² value and high p-values for both t and F tests.

+#Appendixes

+##Appendix 1: